 Then there’s the fact that many developing countries are improving their healthcare services.
 As a consequence, many more treatments and drugs are being imported and exported around the world.
 Today, it’s possible for diabetics in Pakistan and Eritrea to be given life-saving insulin that were manufactured in the USA just five days before.

-At the same time, governments are regulating the cold chain logistics market more extensively, which is pushing up standards, encouraging more temperature-controlled innovations, and giving third-party logistics companies opportunities to help smaller manufacturers and retailers transport perishable cargo.
+At the same time, governments are regulating the cold chain logistics market more extensively, which is pushing up standards, encouraging more temperature-controlled innovations, and giving third-party logistics companies opportunities to help smaller manufacturers and retailers to manage perishable goods for air freight.

 All this means that the increase in demand for cool containers is not just a blip caused by the sudden rush for COVID-19 vaccines or a fleeting trend for sushi.
 The need for certified containers that can maintain a specific temperature range for several days in a variety of conditions is here for the long term.